 The Vermont Freight Plan is fully compliant with the FAST Act, as shown in Table 1.1, with information provided both in the Plan itself as well as the Tech Memos posted online.
+New Freight Plan requirements included in the Infrastructure Investment and Jobs Act (IIJA) of 2021 are addressed throughout the plan and in an addendum at the end of this report.

-TABLE 1.1FAST ACT REQUIREMENTS
+TABLE 1.1 FAST ACT REQUIREMENTS (SEE ADDENDUM FOR IIJA REQUIREMENTS)

 FAST Act Freight Plan Requirement Where found?
-State's significant freight system needs and issues Ch.
-7 & Tech Memo 3 Freight policies, strategies, and performance measures Ch.
-7 & Tech Memo 3 that will guide the State's freight-related transportation investment decisions Identification of Critical Rural Freight Corridors and N/A. Vermont has not Critical Urban Freight Corridors, if applicable. identified such corridors.
-A description of how the plan will improve the ability Ch.
-3 of the State to meet the national multimodal freight policy goals and the national highway freight program goals A description of how innovative technology and Ch.
-7 & Tech Memo 3 operational strategies, including freight intelligent transportation systems (ITS), that improve the safety and efficiency of freight movement, were considered In the case of roadways on which travel by heavy Ch.
-7 & Tech Memo 3 vehicles is projected to substantially deteriorate the condition of the roadways, a description of improvements that may be required to reduce or impede the deterioration An inventory of facilities with freight mobility issues, Ch.
+1. State's significant freight system needs and issues Ch.
+7 & Tech Memo 3 2.
+Freight policies, strategies, and performance Ch.
+7 & Tech Memo 3 measures that will guide the State's freight-related transportation investment decisions 3.
+Identification of Critical Rural Freight Corridors and N/A. Vermont has not Critical Urban Freight Corridors, if applicable. identified such corridors.
+4. A description of how the plan will improve the Ch.
+3 ability of the State to meet the national multimodal freight policy goals and the national highway freight program goals 5.
+A description of how innovative technology and Ch.
+7 & Tech Memo 3 operational strategies, including freight intelligent transportation systems (ITS), that improve the safety and efficiency of freight movement, were considered 6.
+In the case of roadways on which travel by heavy Ch.
+7 & Tech Memo 3 vehicles is projected to substantially deteriorate the condition of the roadways, a description of improvements that may be required to reduce or impede the deterioration 7.
+An inventory of facilities with freight mobility issues, Ch.
 5, Ch.
-7, Tech such as bottlenecks, within the State, and for those Memo 1, & Tech facilities that are State owned or operated, a Memo 3 description of the strategies the State is employing to address the freight mobility issues Consideration of any significant congestion or delay Ch.
-5 & Tech Memo 1 caused by freight movements and any strategies to mitigate that congestion or delay A freight investment plan that includes a list of fiscally Ch.
-8 constrained priority projects and describes how funds made available would be invested and matched Consultation with the State Freight Advisory Ch.
+7, Tech such as bottlenecks, within the State, and for those Memo 1, & Tech facilities that are State owned or operated, a Memo 3 description of the strategies the State is employing to address the freight mobility issues 8.
+Consideration of any significant congestion or delay Ch.
+5 & Tech Memo 1 caused by freight movements and any strategies to mitigate that congestion or delay 9.
+A freight investment plan that includes a list of Ch.
+8 fiscally constrained priority projects and describes how funds made available would be invested and matched 10.
+Consultation with the State Freight Advisory Ch.
 4 Committee, if applicable